 Our schools and workplaces are designed for extroverts

 More and more, classrooms and workplaces are busy, noisy, vibrant places with group desks, group assignments and noisy eating areas.
-Many teachers are now required to center a large number of their lessons on group work.
+Many teachers are now required to centre a large number of their lessons on group work.
 Yet, up to half the population has introvert tendencies, so why do we think it’s strange when students prefer to go somewhere quiet and work or eat by themselves?

 Going to school is an extroverted act, says Cain.
 “All day long, you are in a classroom full of people with constant stimulation.
 Even for introverted kids who really like school, it’s still a very overstimulating experience.”